UE and VR Development Technical Notes

 };

-Comparing with the above DownloadImage node, we can see:
+Comparing it with the DownloadImage node above, we see:

-0. First, a dynamic multicast delegate FDownloadImageDelegate is declared with one parameter.
+0. First, a dynamic multicast delegate FDownloadImageDelegate is declared, requiring one parameter.

-1. The UAsyncTaskDownloadImage class declares two event dispatchers OnSuccess and OnFail, akin to the Blueprint node’s right-side exec and parameter Texture, fundamentally being dispatchers (dynamic multicast delegates).
+1. The UAsyncTaskDownloadImage class declares two event dispatchers, OnSuccess and OnFail, which correspond to the exec nodes and parameter Texture in the Blueprint node.

-2. The static function DownloadImage receives a FString parameter and returns a UAsyncTaskDownloadImage*, which displays the dispatcher execution nodes in the Blueprint.
+2. The static function DownloadImage receives a FString parameter and returns a UAsyncTaskDownloadImage*, making the dispatcher execution nodes visible in the Blueprint.

-In essence, the declared dynamic multicast members and their parameters will show on the right side of the Blueprint node.
+That is, the dynamically declared member and its parameters will appear on the right side of the Blueprint node.

-The operation involves creating an AsyncActionObject object to trigger the async operation and then executing CreateAsyncTask to bind events to the previously created AsyncActionObject.
+The behavior involves first creating an AsyncActionObject to later trigger asynchronous operations, and then executing CreateAsyncTask, which binds events to the previously created AsyncActionObject.

-You can then call operations like OnActionStart on the ActionObj to trigger the relevant nodes on the right side of CreateAsyncTask.
+You can then call operations like OnActionStart on that ActionObj to invoke the relevant nodes on the right of CreateAsyncTask.

-Note: I imposed a restriction that one object corresponds to one task.
-If the currently passed AsyncActionObject is already bound to another task, creating the task will fail.
+Note: My implementation restricts that one object corresponds to one Task; if the current AsyncActionObject is already bound to another task, task creation will fail.

 1